The Bankrate promise

-Ideally, you should start by deciding which debt consolidation method is best and evaluating your financial and credit health to determine if you’re a good fit for debt consolidation.
+If you’re considering debt consolidation, you should decide which method is best and evaluate your financial and credit health to determine if you’re a good fit.
 Once you’ve taken those steps, you can move on to researching and evaluating lenders to find the best fit to help you pay those overwhelming debt balances off sooner.

 Identify which type of debt consolidation works best for you

-- Personal loan: Many lenders offer debt consolidation loans or personal loans designed to help you pay off debt faster and save a bundle in interest.
+Many lenders offer debt consolidation loans, which are a type of personal loan designed to help you pay off debt faster and save in interest.
 Debt consolidation loans generally come with a fixed interest rate and a one- to 10-year loan term.
-You’re free to use the funds however you see fit, but the idea is to pay off your outstanding debt balances with the loan proceeds.
+You’re free to use the funds however you see fit, but the idea is to pay off your outstanding debt balances with the loan.

-- Zero APR credit card: Also known as balance transfer credit cards, these debt products can also help you save a sizable amount in interest and eliminate high-interest debt balances sooner.
-They’re generally reserved for consumers with good or excellent credit scores.
-You should only consider this option if you can pay off the balances you transfer to the card during the introductory period.
+Also known as balance transfer credit cards, these can help you save a sizable amount in interest and eliminate high-interest debt balances sooner.
+They’re generally reserved for consumers with good or excellent credit, and you should only consider this option if you can pay off the new card during the introductory period.
 Otherwise, you could be stuck paying a fortune in interest.

-- Home equity loan: You can convert up to 85 percent of your property’s equity into cash and use it to consolidate debt with a home equity loan.
-It acts as a second mortgage and comes with a repayment period between five and 30 years.
-The interest rate is also fixed and lower than you’ll find with most credit cards, but the major drawback is that these loan products are secured by your home.
+You can convert up to 85 percent of your property’s equity into cash and use it to consolidate debt with a home equity loan.
+It acts as a second mortgage and comes with a repayment period between five to 30 years.
+The interest rate is also fixed and lower than most credit cards, but the major drawback is that your home secures these loan products.
 Consequently, you could lose your property to foreclosure if you fall behind on the loan payments.

-- Home equity line of credit (HELOC): A HELOC is a type of home equity loan, but you won’t receive the loan proceeds in a lump sum.
-Instead, you’ll get access to a pool of cash that you can pull from as needed during the 10-year draw period.
+A HELOC is like a home equity loan – but you won’t receive the loan proceeds in a lump sum.
+Instead, you’ll get access to a pool of cash that you can pull from as needed during the draw period.
 Interest-only payments are also required during the draw period on most HELOCs.
 Once it ends, you’ll repay in monthly installments over a term of up to 20 years.
 The monthly payment amount may fluctuate since the interest rate on HELOCs is typically variable.

 Determine your qualifications